iQIYI Inc. (IQ): Skating on Thin Ice? We Know the Answer

 UBS, on the other hand, stated in their research note that they expect to see IQ reach a price target of $4.80.
 The rating they have provided for IQ stocks is “Buy” according to the report published on September 01st, 2022.

-Macquarie gave a rating of “Underperform” to IQ, setting the target price at $2.80 in the report published on August 23rd of the current year.
+Macquarie gave a rating of “Underperform” to IQ, setting the target price at $2.80 in the report published on August 23rd of the previous year.

 Stock Fundamentals for IQ